mvhirsch/api-docs/overview/authentication.md

 *All API calls pass through ACL*

 ### Passwords
-Directus generates random salts when a password is hashed, encodes the hash-type, salt and stretching iteration count into the “hash encoding string”.
+Directus using the `CRYPT_BLOWFISH` algorithm generates random salts when a password is hashed, encodes the hash-type, salt and stretching iteration count into the “hash encoding string”.
 During the comparison, it reads this string to retrieve necessary information.

-* `CRYPT_BLOWFISH` for passwords
-* 8 iteration password stretching
-* `/dev/urandom` for randomness
-* 128 bit encryption key

 ### Database Security
 * Prepared statements (PDO) for all database interactions